Cancer Support Groups

 FULL DESCRIPTIONS OF THE GROUPS

-LIVING WITH METASTATIC CANCER is a support group facilitated by a mental health nurse practitioner for 8-10 women and men who have any type of metastatic cancer.
+LIVING WITH METASTATIC CANCER with Elaine Olmstead is a support group facilitated by a mental health nurse practitioner for 8-10 women and men who have any type of metastatic cancer.
 The group meets twice per month and focuses on issues re: living with metastatic cancer and all the related treatments, changes in lifestyle and relationships, learning to ask for help and fears about disability, pain and end of life care.
 Living in the present, enjoying life as it is now and humor are also important themes in the group.
-An individual interview is required before joining the group and members are asked to make a commitment to attend 8 sessions and maintain confidentiality.
+An individual interview is required before joining the group.

-SPIRITUAL COMPANIONING is a support group facilitated by a nondenominational Reverend and meets once a month.
+SPIRITUAL COMPANIONING is a support group facilitated by a nondenominational Reverend and a body-centered Therapist and meets once a month.
 The group offers a safe and confidential setting to discover and explore an awareness of life's deepest longings, the chance to learn and engage spiritual practices or resources to support this awareness, and the opportunity to identify the source and foundation of one's own spiritual truth or wisdom.